Eric and Margaret Ann (Davis) Brown House: History

-Construction began on the Brown's home in 1950, and the family moved in during in 1951.
+Construction began on the Brown's home in 1950, and the family moved in in 1951.
 The couple lived in the house until 2002, when health issued forced them to move, Eric Brown died later that year, and Margaret followed in 2006.
 In 2002, the Browns sold the home to Kathryn and Curtis Curtis-Smith.
 Peter and Janet Copeland purchased the Brown House in 2012.

 Description

 The Brown House is a single-story, rectangular Usonian house with a slightly pitched, cantilevered roof.
-The house measures 130 feet long and 18 to 32 feet wide, containing approximately 2,684 square feet of living space.
+The house measures 130 feet long and 18 to 32 feet wide (40x4,5-10 m), measuring approximately 2,684 square feet (250 m2) of living space.
 It is set well back from the street on a mostly wooded, one acre lot.
-The house is constructed concrete blocks.
-The house is set into a sloping hillside, so that the house has a very low appearance from the street (the uphill side).
+The house is built with concrete blocks and set into a sloping hillside, so that the house has a very low appearance from the street (the uphill side).
 The low, street-facing facade contains a row of clerestory windows running the length of the house which sit only about twelve inches off the ground.
 The opposite facade overlooks Lorenz Lake, and contains large windows and doors along most of its length.
 A walled patio also runs along the facade.